roboncode/avocadojs/README.md

 main()
 ```

-> Orango buffers model definitions, so they can be defined before or after a connection is established.
+> **Note:** Orango buffers model definitions, so they can be defined before or after a connection is established.

 ### Defining a Model